ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 `-rmdup (--duplicates_removed)`: whether duplicates have already been removed from bam file.
 Default is false.

 `-narrowpeak (--narrowpeak_input)`: use this setting if you are also supplying narrowpeak files.
 These should be in the same directory as input bam files.
 Default is false.

+The following arguments are useful if restarting a failed or interrupted pipeline:

+`-R (--recover)`: Recover mode, overwrite locks (output that has already been generated will not be overwritten).

+`-N (--new-start)`: Fresh start mode, overwrite all.

 ## Getting Started